Major programs, and some recent initiatives under development, are listed below.

 - Coordinated studies of library user communities at member institutions, using ethnographic methods, surveys, etc.

-- See our archive of past studies & surveys.
+- See our archive of past studies & surveys and library satisfaction surveys.

 Group pricing on e-resources (library databases), as well as access to other technology resources.